 SIFU RIKK MAYR, Director of The Neijia Academy, has studied martial arts, Taoism and Buddhism for 18 years.
 Sifu Rikk holds a 3rd degree Black Belt in Chinese Boxing and the title of High Instructor from Grandmaster Hu Wei-Yue.
 In 2007, he was ordained as a Buddhist Monk in the Nien-Fo Ch’an Order by Venerable Shih Ying-Fa of CloudWater Zendo.
 Along with Grandmaster Hu, he has participated in demonstrations for Mayor Michael White’s Community Relations Committee.
 Rikk has earned medals in regional, national, and international competitions and now judges for those organizations.
 He has held teaching positions at Lorain County Community College, The Ireland Cancer Center and EMH Health and Fitness Center.
 Mayr is a member of the United States Kuo Shu Federation and the International Yang Family Tai Chi Chuan Association.

-SUSAN GRAY BÉ, Director of the School of Art at Fairmount Center for the Creative and Performing Arts, earned her M.A. in painting at the State University of New York at Albany, a B.A. of Studio Art at Hamilton College and studied at National Academy School of Fine Arts, University of Vermont and The Rhode Island School of Design.
+SUSAN GRAY BÉ, Adult Studio Instructor at Cleveland Museum of Art, Cleveland Botanical Garden, Holden Arboretum, and BAYarts, earned her M.A. in painting at the State University of New York at Albany, a B.A. of Studio Art at Hamilton College and studied at National Academy School of Fine Arts, University of Vermont and The Rhode Island School of Design.
 She also taught oil painting and drawing at the Fairmount Center for five years.

 SUSAN MORSE holds degrees from Oberlin College and the Cleveland Institute of Art.
 She has worked as a graphic designer and illustrator, and has been teaching community classes and workshops in drawing, watercolor and watercolor pencil for the past ten years.
 She exhibits with the Guild of Nature Artists and had a group show at the Cleveland Botanical Garden in 2015.